hypervel/hypervel.org/docs/README.md

 ### Authentication

-Authenticating users is as simple as adding an authentication middleware to your Laravel Hyperf route definition:
+Authenticating users is as simple as adding an authentication middleware to your Hypervel route definition:

 ```php
 Route::get('/profile', ProfileController::class, [